Mat-Mueller/PyblioNet/index.rst

 * Filter by type of nodes (only publication data from the main search results, citing or cited publications)
 * Filter by publication date
 * Filter by degree centrality
-* Filter links by network level (co-authorship, citation, bibliographic coupling, co-citation or shared keywords)
+* Filter links by network level (shared authors, citation, bibliographic coupling, co-citation or shared keywords)
 * Filter by weight (number of commonly cited or citing literature or keywords, only in the case of bibliographic coupling, co-citation and keyword relationships)

 **Visualization:**